[Updated October 27, 2021. Screenshots updated to reflect latest state of Connect and website]

 To build the view:

-If you return now to the Survey123 folder under Content in ArcGIS.com, you will notice that a new view has been created for your survey.
+If you return now to the Survey123 folder under Content in ArcGIS.com, and refresh it, you will notice that a new view has been created for your survey.
 This view has a 'stakeholder' suffix.

 This new view will control who can use the Survey123 website to look at your survey results.
-You will want to use the Viewer panel in the Survey123 website to control this.
+You will want to use the Share results panel in the Collaborate tab of the Survey123 website to control this.
 For example, say that users in a group called 'City of Cilantro' need to be able to look at the results of your survey, create reports and download data.
-Then you will go into the Collaborate tab, switch to the Viewer panel and share your survey results with that group.
+Then you will go into the Collaborate tab, switch to the Share results panel and share your survey results with that group.
 At that point, 'City of Cilantro' users can log into the Survey123 website and use the Overview, Data and Analyze tabs to do what they need.

 Configuring the view for the Survey123 web and field apps is a bit more involved.
 We need to create this view manually, then associate the view with the Survey123 Connect survey.